oVirt/ovirt-site/source/documentation/bootstrap/md-Self_Hosted_Engine_Guide/en-US/chap-Migrating_from_Bare_Metal_to_an_EL-Based_Self-Hosted_Environment.html.md

+# Chapter 4: Migrating from Bare Metal to an EL-Based Self-Hosted Environment

-# Migrating to a Self-Hosted Environment
+## Migrating to a Self-Hosted Environment

-To migrate an existing instance of a standard Red Hat Virtualization to a self-hosted engine environment, use the `hosted-engine` script to assist with the task.
+To migrate an existing instance of a standard oVirt to a self-hosted engine environment, use the `hosted-engine` script to assist with the task.
 The script asks you a series of questions, and configures your environment based on your answers.
-The Manager from the standard Red Hat Virtualization environment is referred to as the BareMetal-Manager in the following procedure.
+The Engine from the standard oVirt environment is referred to as the BareMetal-Engine in the following procedure.

-The RHV-M Virtual Appliance shortens the process by reducing the required user interaction with the Manager virtual machine.
-However, although the appliance can automate `engine-setup` in a standard installation, in the migration process `engine-setup` must be run manually so that you can restore the BareMetal-Manager backup file on the new Manager virtual machine beforehand.
+The oVirt Engine Virtual Appliance shortens the process by reducing the required user interaction with the Engine virtual machine.
+However, although the appliance can automate `engine-setup` in a standard installation, in the migration process `engine-setup` must be run manually so that you can restore the BareMetal-Engine backup file on the new Engine virtual machine beforehand.

 The migration involves the following key actions:

-* Run the `hosted-engine` script to configure the host to be used as a self-hosted engine host and to create a new Red Hat Virtualization virtual machine.
+* Run the `hosted-engine` script to configure the host to be used as a self-hosted engine host and to create a new oVirt virtual machine.

-* Back up the the engine database and configuration files using the `engine-backup` tool, copy the backup to the new Manager virtual machine, and restore the backup using the `--mode=restore` parameter of `engine-backup`.
-Run `engine-setup` to complete the Manager virtual machine configuration.
+* Back up the the engine database and configuration files using the `engine-backup` tool, copy the backup to the new Engine virtual machine, and restore the backup using the `--mode=restore` parameter of `engine-backup`.
+Run `engine-setup` to complete the Engine virtual machine configuration.

 * Follow the `hosted-engine` script to complete the setup.

 **Prerequisites**

 * Prepare a new host with the `ovirt-hosted-engine-setup` package installed.
-See [Deploying Self-Hosted Engine on RHEL](Deploying_Self-Hosted_Engine_on_RHEL) for more information on subscriptions and package installation.
-The host must be a supported version of the current Red Hat Virtualization environment.
+See [Chapter 2: Deploying Self-Hosted Engine](chap-Deploying_Self-Hosted_Engine) for more information on subscriptions and package installation.
+The host must be a supported version of the current oVirt environment.

     **Note:** If you intend to use an existing host, place the host in maintenance and remove it from the existing environment.
 See [Removing a Host](https://access.redhat.com/documentation/en/red-hat-virtualization/4.0/single/administration-guide/#sect-Host_Tasks) in the *Administration Guide* for more information.

-* Obtain the RHV-M Virtual Appliance by installing the `rhevm-appliance` package.
-The RHV-M Virtual Appliance is always based on the latest supported Manager version.
-Ensure the Manager version in your current environment is updated to the latest supported Y-stream version as the Manager version needs to be the same for the migration.
+* Obtain the oVirt Engine Virtual Appliance by installing the `ovirt-engine-appliance` package.
+The oVirt Engine Virtual Appliance is always based on the latest supported Engine version.
+Ensure the Engine version in your current environment is updated to the latest supported Y-stream version as the Engine version needs to be the same for the migration.

-* To use the RHV-M Virtual Appliance for the Manager installation, ensure one directory is at least 60 GB.
+* To use the oVirt Engine Virtual Appliance for the Engine installation, ensure one directory is at least 60 GB.
 The `hosted-engine` script first checks if `/var/tmp` has enough space to extract the appliance files.
 If not, you can specify a different directory or mount external storage.
 The VDSM user and KVM group must have read, write, and execute permissions on the directory.

-* The fully qualified domain name of the new Manager must be the same fully qualified domain name as that of the BareMetal-Manager.
+* The fully qualified domain name of the new Engine must be the same fully qualified domain name as that of the BareMetal-Engine.
 Forward and reverse lookup records must both be set in DNS.

-* You must have access and can make changes to the BareMetal-Manager.
+* You must have access and can make changes to the BareMetal-Engine.

-* The virtual machine to which the BareMetal-Manager is being migrated must have the same amount of RAM as the physical machine from which the BareMetal-Manager is being migrated.
-If you must migrate to a virtual machine that has less RAM than the physical machine from which the BareMetal-Manager is migrated, see the following Red Hat Knowledgebase article: [https://access.redhat.com/articles/2705841](https://access.redhat.com/articles/2705841).
+* The virtual machine to which the BareMetal-Engine is being migrated must have the same amount of RAM as the physical machine from which the BareMetal-Engine is being migrated.
+If you must migrate to a virtual machine that has less RAM than the physical machine from which the BareMetal-Engine is migrated, see the following Red Hat Knowledgebase article: [https://access.redhat.com/articles/2705841](https://access.redhat.com/articles/2705841).

 **Migrating to a Self-Hosted Environment**